cdmill/sesh.nvim/README.md

 - simple API to save, load, and manage sessions
 - options to automatically save or load sessions
-- smart loading -- don't autoload session if neovim was opened as the git editor or if neovim was opened with a file argument
+- *smart autoloading* := don't autoload session if neovim was opened as the git editor or if neovim was opened with a file argument
+- *smart autosaving* := specify minimum number of buffers, splits, or tabs to trigger autosave

 ## ⚡️ Requirements